Pawanyadav1501/coding-challenge/magnificent-monitor/README.md

 * The healthiness of the subject logged in a configurable interval and carries information of successful & failed pings.
     * A ping is successful if it has a 200 HTTP response code.
     * A ping is failed if it has a 500 HTTP response code.
-* The monitor will immediatly report its subject as unresponsive if a ping has a 503 HTTP response code **or** times out.

 ## 5. Known Issues

 1. The monitors persistence is only In-Memory and is therefore not consistent after a restart.